This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “First off, I NEVER SIN.
 How dare you find fault with me in such a way, as if I am an old fool!
 You may think you know this boy, but you’re just one stupid little girl!
 The rest of us see him as a king waiting to be crowned, as he shall be.”

 He stood up and approached her chair.
-Defiance shone in her eyes.
+Defiance shone in her eyes, madness in his.

 “No matter what you can say or do, that boy will stay here.
 The law shall not stand in the way of G-d’s Will, as you foolishly think it will.
 And I’m never wrong, Sister.
 Look at where I am and where you are.
 Don’t you remember to honour thy Father…Sister?”